Nanocellulose: Surface modification

 The surface modification of nanocellulose is currently receiving a large amount of attention.
 Nanocellulose displays a high concentration of hydroxyl groups at the surface which can be reacted.
 However, hydrogen bonding strongly affects the reactivity of the surface hydroxyl groups.
 In addition, impurities at the surface of nanocellulose such as glucosidic and lignin fragments need to be removed before surface modification to obtain acceptable reproducibility between different batches.

 Safety aspects

 Processing of nanocellulose does not cause significant exposure to fine particles during friction grinding or spray drying.
 No evidence of inflammatory effects or cytotoxicity on mouse or human macrophages can be observed after exposure to nanocellulose.
 The results of toxicity studies suggest that nanocellulose is not cytotoxic and does not cause any effects on inflammatory system in macrophages.
 In addition, nanocellulose is not acutely toxic to Vibrio fischeri in environmentally relevant concentrations.

+Despite intensified research on oral food or pharmaceutical formulations containing nanocelluloses they are not generally recognized as safe.
+Nanocelluloses were demonstrated to exhibit limited toxicity and oxidative stress in in vitro intestinal epithelium or animal models.

 Potential applications

 The properties of nanocellulose (e.g. mechanical properties, film-forming properties, viscosity etc.) makes it an interesting material for many applications.